 Gypsum panels use in drywall construction.
-If you don't have any wallboard pieces left over from a project, small scrap pieces can often be obtained free at building centers or at construction sites.
+If you don't have any wallboard pieces left over from a project, small scrap pieces can often be obtained for free at building centres or at construction sites.

 Used (when necessary) to tack a piece of wallboard in position before driving wallboard screws.
 Don't use wallboard nails as the only method of attaching wallboard to studs, they do not hold as well as wallboard screws.